takemaru/graphillion/README.md

 Graphillion provides many operations to manipulate graphs in a GraphSet object.
 These operations are classified into selection, modification, and comparison; some of them are derived from Python's set methods.
-Graphillon also provides some iterators to traverse the set, and supports serialization.
+Graphillion also provides some iterators to traverse the set, and supports serialization.
 Please see the library reference for details of each method.